bowdoin-csci2200/bowdoin-csci2200.github.io/officehours.md

-We have a wonderful group of LAs this semester: Narmer Bazile,  Ziyou Hu and Luke Shaw.
-And Prof. Majercik!
+We have a wonderful group of LAs this semester: Luke Shaw, Narmer Bazile,  Ziyou Hu and Prof. Majercik!

 | ![](staff/luke.jpg) | ![](staff/narmer.png) | ![](staff/ziyou.jpg) | ![](staff/majercik.png) |